 Commercial Divers work below surface of water, using scuba gear to inspect, repair, remove, or install equipment and structures.
 May use a variety of power and hand tools, such as drills, sledgehammers, torches, and welding equipment.
 May conduct tests or experiments, rig explosives, or photograph structures or marine life.

-Commercial Divers with little to no experience tend to make between $30320 and $38330 while the more experienced ones make over $62190 per year.
+Commercial Divers with little to no experience tend to make between $30810 and $37840 while the more experienced ones can earn over $66570 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Commercial Diver is to move to a higher paying state like NY.
-Right now, the highest paying states for Commercial Divers are NY, NJ, VA, FL and VT.
+One of the easiest ways to increase your salary as a Commercial Diver is to move to a higher paying state like AK.
+Right now, the highest paying states for Commercial Divers are AK, WA, NJ, NH and CT.

-3 other factors that can increase your salary as A Commercial Diver is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Commercial Diver is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Commercial Divers what degree they had when they got the job and most of them said they had a Certificate followed by Associates degree.
+We asked other Commercial Divers what degree they had when they got the job and most of them said they had a Post-Secondary Certificate followed by an Associate’s Degree.

 Pros and Cons